Woosmap/geofencing-ios-sdk/doc/SetupLocationManager.md

 	locationManager.startUpdatingLocation()
 }
 ```
 In our case, we will create a CLLocationManager when we receive a notification in the didReceiveNotificationRequest method.
-The location manager performs his operations outside the mainThread.
+The location manager performs its operations outside the mainThread.
 To execute its operations you must include it in the mainThread operation queue and wait for the end of the manager's operations execution.

-By placing this operation in the main queue, we are sure that the configuration of eating takes place on the main thread.
+By placing this operation on the main queue, you ensure that setting up the manager happens on the main thread.

-On the callback event of location manager to update locations, we can get an An array of `CLLocation` objects containing the location data.
-After that, you must the location manager update by call the method :
+On the callback event of location manager to update locations, we can get an array of CLLocation objects containing the location data.
+After that, you must stop the location manager update by call the method :
 ```swift
 // Stop location service
 locationManager.stopUpdatingLocation()